-North Texas Teen’s Service Dog Shot And Killed Near Home
+North Texas Teen’s Service Dog Shot And Killed Outside Home

 QUINLAN, Texas (CBSDFW.COM) – The Hunt County Sheriff’s Department is investigating what appears to be a disturbing case of animal cruelty.

-A teenager’s heart is broken after what happened near her home in Quinlan Sunday morning.
+A teenager’s heart is broken after what happened outside her home in Quinlan Sunday morning.

-Journey was 4-year-old golden retriever specially trained to detect the smell when Hannah’s Westmoreland’s blood sugar was low.
+Journey was a 4-year-old golden retriever specially trained to detect the smell when Hannah Westmoreland’s blood sugar was low.

 For nearly four years, Journey has been a playful family member and right by the side of Hannah, ready to alert her.